MirkoBicchierai/Parallel_Programming_Kernel_2DConvolution/README.md

-# Parallel Programming Kernel 2D Convolution (3 channel)
+# Parallel Programming Kernel 2D Convolution (RGB - 3 channel)

 This project aims to implement a kernel convolution algorithm in Python, offering both a sequential version and a parallel version that runs on a processor.